vimc/orderly-web/docs/spec/spec.md

 ## GET /

-Return a description of all endpoint available over the api.
+Return a description of all endpoints available over the api.

 Required permissions: none